passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 <!--
 The STM32MP257 module has dual Arm® Cortex®-A35 cores running up to 1.5 GHz, with 2 GB of RAM.
-It includes several peripheral like CAN interfaces, multimedia processing, and a 3D graphics processor.
+It includes several peripherals like CAN interfaces, multimedia processing, and a 3D graphics processor.

-This makes it a good fit for edge computing tasks like machine vision.
+This makes it a good fit for edge computing tasks, such as machine vision.

 <span style="color: red; font-weight: bold;">Finally</span>, since the Engicam
 evaluation board has both a display and a CAN bus connector,